-The SWQB QAO has the authority for planning, assessing, and improving the SWQB's quality system.
-The QAO is responsible for the preparation, approval, and distribution of the QMP, and Quality Assurance Project Plans ("QAPPs").
+The SWQB QAO has the authority for planning, assessing, and improving the SWQB quality system.
+The QAO is responsible for the preparation, approval, and distribution of the Quality Management Plan ("QMP") and Quality Assurance Project Plans ("QAPPs").
 The QAO has the authority to require quality assurance related training.
-The QAO is also responsible for ensuring the proper review of data and for the review of new or of alternative methods and procedures for conducting environmental data operations.
-The QAO will use Data Quality Objectives ("DQOs") to conduct data quality assessments to ensure data being used meet the data quality indicators ("DQIs") of the SWQB's quality system.
+The QAO is also responsible for ensuring the proper review of data and for the review of new or alternative methods and procedures for conducting environmental data operations.
+The QAO will use requirements defined in Data Quality Objectives ("DQOs") and Measurement Quality Objectives ("MQOs") to conduct quality assessments to ensure data being used meet the data quality indicators ("DQIs") of the SWQB quality system.
 The QAO has the authority to ensure implementation of work processes according to approved procedures, conduct quality system assessments, and implement quality system improvement activities.